 Project management is people management

-One of the ways that I think you can become a better project manager, aka a better people manager, is by putting time and energy into getting to know yourself.
+One of the ways that you can become a better project manager, aka a better people manager, is by putting time and energy into getting to know yourself.
 If you are intentional about self-reflection and build self-awareness, it will help you plan and manage your presence, time and energy in ways that will make you more effective and efficient.
-Before you manage others well, you should learn how to manage yourself.
+Before you manage others well, you need to learn how to manage yourself.
 But how?

 We make decisions all the time that impact how we feel, which impacts our performance.
 We do things like: